According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 10.

 Conductors and Insulators

-- Substances or materials that offer comparatively less opposition to electric current through them are called as conductors.
-Eg: copper, iron, water, etc.
+- Substances or materials that offer comparatively less opposition to electric current through them are called conductors.
+For example, copper, iron, water, etc.

-- Substances, which offer larger opposition to electric current through them are called as insulators.
-Eg: rubber, wood, sand, etc.
+- Substances which offer larger opposition to electric current through them are called insulators.
+For example, rubber, wood, sand, etc.

-- A current carrying wire gets hot whenever electric passes through it.
+- A current-carrying wire gets hot whenever electricity passes through it.
 This is the heating effect of electric current.

 - The amount of heat produced in the wire depends on the material, thickness and length of the conductor.

 - If a large amount of electric current passes through the wire, the wire may become so hot that it may melt and break.

-- Heating effects of electricity are applied for many household appliances such as electric heaters, toasters, water heaters.
+- The heating effects of electricity are applied to many household appliances such as electric heaters, toasters, and water heaters.

 - They are also used in bulbs and used as safety devices(fuses).

-- Coils of wire that utilise the heating effects of electric current are called as elements.
-These coils can be found in an electric room heater or electric iron box or any other electric appliances.
+- Coils of wire that utilise the heating effects of electric current are called elements.
+These coils can be found in an electric room heater or electric iron box, or any other electric appliance.

 - Two important appliances based on the heating effects of electric current, which are widely used, are the electric bulb and electric fuse.

 - The filament of an electric bulb becomes so hot when an electric current passes through that it starts glowing.

-- When wires are made of a material that melts on the passage of electric current are called as a fuse.
-Electrical fuses are used as a safety device that breaks a circuit in times of overloading.
+- When wires are made of a material that melts on the passage of electric current is called a fuse.
+Electrical fuses are used as safety device that breaks a circuit in times of overloading.
 They prevent the cause of fire and damage to electrical circuits.

 Magnetic Effect of Electric Current

 - When electric current flows through a current-carrying conductor, it produces a magnetic field around it.
 This can be seen with the help of a magnetic needle, which shows deflection.
 The more the current, the higher the deflection.

-- If the direction of current in the circuit is reversed, the direction of deflection of the magnetic needle is also reversed.
+- If the direction of the current in the circuit is reversed, the direction of deflection of the magnetic needle is also reversed.

 The magnetic needle experiences deflection only if there is an electric current flowing through the wire.